Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Proposed Method

 \textbf{Confidence Feature Injection.} Intuitively, in the case of lower reliability of the feature correspondence, we should assign a relatively lower weight to the warped exemplar which provides unreliable style guidance and a higher weight to the conditional input which consistently provides accurate semantic guidance.

 As illustrated in Fig. \ref{im_confi}, the proposed CONFI fuses the features of the conditional input and warped exemplar based on a confidence map (CMAP) that captures the reliability of the feature correspondence.
 To derive the confidence map, we first obtain a block-wise correlation map of size $N \times N$ by computing element-wise Cosine distance between $X = [X_i, \cdots, X_N]$ and $Z = [Z_i, \cdots, Z_N]$.
 For a block $X_i$, the correlation score with $Z$ is denoted by $\mathcal{A}=[a_1, \cdots, a_N]$.
 As higher correlation scores indicate more reliable feature matching, we treat the peak value of $\mathcal{A}$ as the confidence score of $X_i$.
 Similar for other blocks, we can obtain the confidence map (CMAP) of size $1 \times H \times W$ ($N=H*W$) which captures the semantic reliability of all blocks.
-The features of the conditional input and exemplar (both of size $C \times H \times W$ after passing through convolution layers) can thus be fused via weighted sum based on the confidence map CMAP:
+The features of the conditional input and exemplar (both of size $C \times H \times W$ after passing through convolution layers) can thus be fused via weighted sum based on the confidence map CMAP: $F = X * (1- {\rm CMAP}) + (T \cdot Z) * {\rm CMAP}$ where $T$ is the built correspondence matrix.
+As the confidence map contains only one channel ($1 \times H \times W$), the above feature fusion is conducted in $H\times W$ but ignores that in $C$ channel.
+To achieve thorough feature fusion in all channels, we feed the initial fusion $F$ to convolution layers to generate a multi-channel confidence map (Multi-CMAP) of size $C \times H \times W$.
+The conditional input and warped exemplar are then thoroughly fused via a full channel-weighted summation according to the Multi-CMAP.
+The final fused feature is further injected to the generation process via spatial de-normalization \cite{park2019spade} to provide accurate semantic and style guidance.